ESSB 6091 – Streamflow Restoration Act

 The Nisqually Indian Tribe is the lead agency for watershed planning in the Nisqually Watershed and has reconvened the Nisqually Planning Unit to respond the legislative mandate of the Streamflow Restoration Act (ESSB 6091) passed in 2018.

-The Washington State Legislature mandated that the Nisqually Watershed Planning Unit and other units proceed quickly to develop a watershed plan amendment to develop strategies to mitigate impacts of future exempt wells on stream flows.
+The Washington State Legislature mandated that the Nisqually Watershed Planning Unit proceed quickly to develop a watershed plan amendment to develop strategies to mitigate impacts of future exempt wells on stream flows.
 The legislature, in passing the act, allocated $300 million in capital funds over the next 15 years for all watershed planning and watershed restoration and enhancement projects.

 Planning Unit meeting schedule and materials are available here for members of the public.
 Contact firstname.lastname@example.org for more information.